davidpaMSFT/SCCMdocs/sccm/core/plan-design/configs/size-and-scale-numbers.md

 - 150,000 total clients and devices that aren't limited to a specific group or type, as long as support doesn't exceed the number that is supported for the hierarchy.
 Also see, support for [embedded devices](#embedded).

-For example, a primary site supports 25,000 Mac and Windows CE 7.0 devices.
+For example, a primary site supports 25,000 Mac devices.
 That number is the limit for a hierarchy.
 This primary site can then support an additional 125,000 desktop computers.
 The total number of supported devices for the child primary site is the supported maximum limit of 150,000.

 ### <a name="bkmk_pri"></a> Stand-alone primary site